Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Solar Radiation Solar Energy on Building Envelopes (SEBE).rst

     A raster of the same size and extent as the ground and building DSM including information of the wall pixels and its height in meters above ground should be specified here.
 Non wall pixels should be set to zero.
 This raster is used to estimate irradiance on building walls and can be generated using the Wall Height and Aspect plugin located at UMEP  -> Pre-processing  -> Urban Geometry  -> Wall Height and Aspect.

 * Wall Aspect Raster
     A raster of the same size and extent as the ground and building DSM including information of the wall pixels and its aspect, i.e. angle, should be specified here.
 For example a wall facing towards the south has a value of 180°.
 Non wall pixels should be set to zero.
-This raster are used to estimate irradiance on building walls and can be generated using the Wall Height and Aspect plugin located at UMEP  -> Pre-processing  -> Urban Geometry  -> Wall Height and Aspect.
+This raster is used to estimate irradiance on building walls and can be generated using the Wall Height and Aspect plugin located at UMEP  -> Pre-processing  -> Urban Geometry  -> Wall Height and Aspect.

 * Albedo
     This parameter specifies the reflectivity of shortwave radiation of all surfaces (ground, roofs, walls and vegetation).
 It should be a value between 0 and 1.
 The default value is set to 0.15.